-Second, we consider the treatment effect on labor market integration.
-Results based on a linear probability model with standard errors clustered on the group level are reported in table
+The results of an estimation of the treatment effect on short-run labor market reintegration based on a linear probability model with standard errors clustered on the group level are reported in table 5 column (1).
+The treatment effect is close to zero and insignificant.